-Also, you must submit with the return the following documents:
+You must submit with the return the following documents:

-- An official certification issued by the PEF o PEF-PR, printed with the fund's letterhead and signed by a managing partner or principal officer of the same, with the following information: - Name and employer identification number of the PEF or PEF-PR; - If the fund is a PEF or PEF-PR; - Name and employer identification number of the resident investor to whom the certification is issued; and - The amount of the capital committed as initial investment that was contributed during the taxable year by the resident investor for which the certification is issued, including any amount that has been contributed after the end of the taxable year but before the resident investor files the income tax return for such taxable year.
-This amount will be included on line 1 of the worksheet to be completed. - (2) A schedule that includes the completed worksheet showing how this deduction was determined. - (3) Copy of the Sworn Statement filed under which the Fund made the election under Act 185-2014. - (4) In those cases in which the taxpayer is claiming a deduction from previous years, a detail indicating the taxable year in which the deduction was generated, the amount of deduction generated by the investor, the amount of such deduction that was claimed in previous years, the amount of deduction available for the taxable year and the expiration date of any available unclaimed balance to be used in subsequent years.
+- (1) An official certification issued by the PEF o PEF-PR, printed with the fund's letterhead and signed by a managing partner or principal officer of the same, with the following information: - Name and employer identification number of the PEF or PEF-PR: - If the fund is a PEF or PEF-PR; - Name and employer identification number of the resident investor to whom the certification is issued; and

+- The amount of the capital committed as initial investment that was contributed during the taxable year by the resident investor for which the certification is issued, including any amount that has been contributed after the end of the taxable year but before the resident investor files the income tax return for such taxable year.
+This amount will be included on line 1 of the worksheet to be completed. - (2) A schedule that includes the completed worksheet showing how this deduction was determined. - (3) Copy of the Sworn Statement filed under which the Fund made the election under Act 185-2014, as amended, Act 60-2019 or through SURI, as the dispositions of the Internal Revenue Circular Letter No. 19-03 of February 5, 2019. - (4) In those cases in which the taxpayer is claiming a deduction from previous years, a detail indicating the taxable year in which the deduction was generated, the amount of deduction generated by the investor, the amount of such deduction that was claimed in previous years, the amount of deduction available for the taxable year and the expiration date of any available unclaimed balance to be used in subsequent years.

-Determination of the Deduction: 1.
-Amount of capital committed as initial investment that qualifies as contributed during the taxable year (From the certification issued by the PEF or FEP-PR) \$ 2.
-Applicable percentage: If the investment was in a PEF, enter 30% If the investment was in a PEF-PR, enter 60% % 3.
-Amount of deduction for initial investment contributed during the year (Multiply line 1 by the applicable percentage on line 2) \$ 4.
-Amount of deduction not claimed in previous years \$ 5.
-Total deduction for investment in a PEF or PEF-PR (Add lines 3 and 4) \$ Deduction Limitation: 6.
-Net income (Subtract line 49 and 50, Part VI from line 29, Part I. If the sum of lines 49 and 50, Part VI is more than line 29, Part I, enter zero) \$ 7.
-Applicable percentage: If the investment was in a PEF, enter 15% If the investment was in a PEF-PR, enter 30% % 8.
-Maximum amount allowable as deduction (Multiply line 6 by the applicable percentage of line 7) \$ 9.
-Allowable deduction on this return (Enter the smaller between lines 5 and 8.
-Transfer this amount to line 51, Part VI of the return) \$
+etermination of the Deduction: 1.
+Amount of capital committed as initial investment that qualifies as contributed during the taxable year (From the certification issued by the PEF or FEP-PR) \$ 2 Applicable percentage: If the investment was in a PEF, enter 30% If the investment was in a PEF-PR, enter 60% % 3 Amount of deduction for initial investment contributed during the year (Multiply line 1 by the applicable percentage on line 2) \$ 4 Amount of deduction not claimed in previous years \$ 5 Total deduction for investment in a PEF or PEF-PR (Add lines 3 and 4) \$ D eduction Limitation: 6 Net income (Subtract lines 20, 32, 54 and 55, Part II from line 25, Part I. If the sum of lines 20, 32, 54 and 55, Part II is more than line 24, Part I, enter zero) \$ Part II from line 25, Part I. If the sum of lines 20, 32, 54 and 55, Part II is more than line 24, \$ Part II from line 25, Part I. If the sum of lines 20, 32, 54 and 55, Part II is more than line 24, Part I, enter zero) \$% 7 Part II from line 25, Part I. If the sum of lines 20, 32, 54 and 55, Part II is more than line 24, Part I, enter zero) 7.
+Part II from line 25, Part I. If the sum of lines 20, 32, 54 and 55, Part II is more than line 24, Part I, enter zero) %